SinaMostafanejad/openmopac.github.io/source/index.rst

 Ask users to cite MOPAC if they use it to produce results in a scientific publication.

 .. toctree::
+  :hidden:
   :maxdepth: 2

   basics
   downloads
   examples
-   keywords1
-   keywords2
-   diskless
+  keywords
+  api
   questions
   forum
   data
   methodology
   history
   bibliography
   impact

 Indices and tables
 ==================